emilianoregazzoni/Brasileirao-Data-Project/README.md

 ## __Brasileirao (CBF) Data Science Project__

 Brasileirao is the most important competition in South America.
 In 2021 the competition was chosen by the IFFHS as the strongest national league in South America as well as the strongest in the world.
+Surpassing Premier League.

 Scenario: I am passionate about soccer.
 Since I was a child I love this sport and one of my dreams, maybe one day, work for a soccer team, in a data scientist position.